-Journal Prompts about Happiness Happens Month— When people make an effort to promote positivity and optimism in the world, happiness can happen.
+Happy Ideas and Journal Prompts (inspired by Happiness Happens Month)— When people make an effort to promote positivity and optimism in the world, happiness can happen personally (and perhaps even come about globally).
+Yes!
+With this fantastic list of happy ideas, you can…

 - How can you give back happiness to those who bring you joy?